 Salaried | Daily salary = Annual salary / 261 paid days per year |

-Overtime wages are excluded from all statutory holiday pay calculations.
+In every case, overtime wages are excluded from all statutory holiday pay calculations.

 Pay for Statutory Holidays Not Worked